Antonie Brentano: Early life

 Her father was an Imperial advisor to Empress Maria Theresa and the reformist Emperor Joseph II.
-Through his wife, he was the brother-in-law of Joseph von Sonnenfels, the dedicatee of Beethoven's Piano Sonata in D-Major Op.
-28 (1802).
+Through his wife, he was the brother-in-law of Joseph von Sonnenfels, the dedicatee of Beethoven's Piano Sonata No. 15 in D major, Op.
+28 (1801).
 Antonie von Birkenstock Brentano's mother was the sister of the Reformbischofs of Königgrätz Jan Leopold Ritter von Hay (1735–1794).

 From 1782 until approximately 1784, the Birkenstock family lived in Frankfurt-am-Main, where Antonie's brothers Konstantin Viktor and Johann Eduard von Birkenstock were born and died in infancy.
 It is possible that Johann Melchior von Birkenstock became acquainted with the Brentano family at this time.
 In Vienna, the family lived in a forty-room mansion in the city's central Landstraße district, located at Erdberggasse Nr.
 98 (today, Erdbergstraße 19), which housed a large library and Birkenstock's sizable art collection.

 Ten days before her eighth birthday, Antonie lost her mother to an epidemic and was sent to school at the Ursuline convent in Pressburg.